Kristen Stewart’s Next Directed Film Will Be More ‘Political’ And About Gun Control

 Stewart, who first become a household name because of the Twilight franchise and later went on to win the César Award for Best Supporting Actress for her role in Clouds of Sils Maria, admitted to The Hollywood Reporter that she was initially nervous about bringing her first directorial effort to Sundance.

-Stewart’s directed short Come Swim is described as a diptych that looks at a man’s emotional suffering from two different perspectives, how society perceives his behavior and how the man himself experiences it internally and is saturated with this sense of self-aggrandized pain.
+Stewart’s directed short, Come Swim, is described as a diptych that looks at a man’s emotional suffering from two different perspectives, how society perceives his behavior, and how the man himself experiences it internally and is saturated with this sense of self-aggrandized pain.
 The actress-cum-director confessed that she was afraid people might not resonate well with the subject matter of Come Swim, considering the timing of the film’s premiere (it premiered on January 19, a day before President Trump’s presidential inauguration) and how there seems to more pressing issues at stake now.

 “My movie is about some guy who goes through heartbreak and who is super sad about it, and it feels really first-world, white-people problems.
 I came here a little nervous about it considering the timing.
 I was, like, people are going to be like, ‘this doesn’t matter.'”